 The Peterson’s Project

 The first phase of this project aims to bring back into use the Grade II listed Peterson’s Smokehouse along with an additional building on Wharncliffe Road.
 Building 89 will be returned to its original use as offices on the upper two floors, with a cafe/meeting place on the ground floor.
-The £950,000 project has been brought forward by GGIFT in partnership with North East Lincolnshire Council and landowners Associated British Ports, with development funding from the Architectural Heritage Fund, National Lottery Heritage Fund, and Associated British Ports.
+The project has been brought forward by GGIFT in partnership with North East Lincolnshire Council and landowners Associated British Ports, with development funding from the Architectural Heritage Fund, National Lottery Heritage Fund, and Associated British Ports.
+In June 2020 we were successful in our Round 2 bid for £647,400 to the National Lottery Heritage Fund to deliver the project, through their Heritage Enterprise scheme, with an additional £300,000 provided by the Architectural Heritage Fund through their Transforming Places Through Heritage grants programme.
+Public investment in the project overall amounts to over £1 million.

 Grimsby Ice Factory: Updated Condition Report